The Open Source Index showcases GitHub’s most popular projects right now

 But sifting through the vast array of open source projects out there, sorting the wheat from the chaff, can be a challenge, which is partly why early stage VC firm Two Sigma Ventures has launched a new index designed to surface “high-level trends” in the open source sphere.

-It’s worth noting that there are all manner of indexes and charts out there already that deliver useful insights into the open source world, such as the Open Source Contributor Index which ranks commercial organizations’ by their employees’ open source contributions (Google’s in the lead, BTW).
+It’s worth noting that there are already all manner of indexes and charts out there that deliver useful insights for the open source world, such as the Open Source Contributor Index, which ranks commercial organizations by their employees’ open source contributions (Google’s in the lead).
 And GitHub itself charts things like trending repositories.
 It’s possible to slice, dice, and present GitHub data in any way you see fit through its publicly available API, which is exactly what Two Sigma Ventures has done with the Open Source Index.
-But rather than using “stars” as its north star metric, it uses “watchers,” which it argues gives a more accurate reflection of a project’s true popularity.
+But rather than relying on “stars,” it uses “watchers,” which it argues provides a more accurate reflection of a project’s true popularity.

 Star watchers

-GitHub, for the uninitiated, allows logged-in users to either “star” or “watch” a project — the former can perhaps best be likened to bookmarking, as the user saves it to their profile so they can easily check in on it without having to search.
-It can also be used as a show of respect, similar to how someone might “like” a Facebook post or tweet — “I dig what you’re doing for open source, keep up the good work,” is the general idea.
+GitHub, for the uninitiated, allows logged-in users to either “star” or “watch” a project — the former can perhaps best be likened to bookmarking, as the user saves the project to their profile so they can easily check in on it without having to search.
+It can also be used as a show of respect, similar to how someone might “like” a Facebook post or tweet — “I dig what you’re doing for open source, keep up the good work.”
 When someone chooses to “watch” a project, however, they are likely taking a more active interest, as they essentially sign up to receive project notifications.
 As such, the Open Source Index is based on the top GitHub projects as per the number of people that are “watching” a project.

 While there are of course broad correlations between “stars” and “watchers,” i.e. top projects will likely have a high number of both, they aren’t always totally aligned.
-Moreover, Two Sigma Ventures wanted to showcase what’s popular today, rather than what has built a high “vanity metric” by virtue of having launched ten years ago.
+Moreover, Two Sigma Ventures wanted to showcase what’s popular today, rather than what has built a high “vanity metric” by virtue of having launched 10 years ago.

 “A stars-based ranking tends to prioritize older projects that have been around for a while, since stars are more cumulative in nature,” Two Sigma Ventures VC Vinay Iyengar told VentureBeat.
 “With watchers, we believe we have a better sense of the projects that are ‘hot’ right now, as opposed to those that have been around for a while.”

-And so the Open Source Index, which is continuously updated, showcases the 100 “most popular and fastest growing” open source projects, allowing users to sort and filter by various criteria (Two Sigma Ventures filtered out all the non-technical projects such as books and educational content from the index).
+And so the Open Source Index, which is continuously updated, showcases the 100 “most popular and fastest-growing” open source projects, allowing users to sort and filter by various criteria (Two Sigma Ventures filtered out all the non-technical projects, such as books and educational content from the index).

-For the index, Two Sigma Ventures has produced its own TSV (Two Sigma Ventures) ranking, which is weighted as an average of five variables: Watchers (40%); Watcher growth (25%), which considers the variance in watchers over the past quarter; Contributors (15%); Release cadence (10%), which is the number of commits over a project’s lifetime; and Community health score (10%), which is based on GitHub’s own metric on how well-maintained a repository is.
+For the index, Two Sigma Ventures has produced its own TSV (Two Sigma Ventures) ranking, which is weighted as an average of five variables: Watchers (40%); Watcher growth (25%), which considers the variance in watchers over the past quarter; Contributors (15%); Release cadence (10%), which is the number of commits over a project’s lifetime; and Community health score (10%), which is based on GitHub’s own metric for how well-maintained a repository is.

-“We think our TSV Score metric is somewhat of a ‘super’ metric in that it takes into account several factors that we believe lead to building a great open source project / community,” Iyengar said.
+“We think our TSV Score metric is somewhat of a ‘super’ metric, in that it takes into account several factors that we believe lead to building a great open source project/community,” Iyengar said.

 None of this is an exact science of course, and Iyengar acknowledges that these weightings are somewhat “arbitrary,” reflecting “just one perspective on what’s important in building a great open source community.”

-The index defaults to the TSV score ranking (highest to lowest), and doesn’t reveal too many surprises — TensorFlow, React, Vue, Angular, and Kubernetes all rank highly, each of which also have high numbers of stars and watchers.
+The index defaults to the TSV score ranking (highest to lowest), and doesn’t reveal too many surprises — TensorFlow, React, Vue, Angular, and Kubernetes all rank highly, and they all have high numbers of stars and watchers.

-But playing around with the various filters is where things starts to get a little more interesting.
+But playing around with the various filters is where things start to get a little more interesting.
 Chinese tech titan Baidu’s open source autonomous driving project Apollo, for example, ranks 41st when using the TSV ranking and 72nd by number of watchers.
-And in terms of stars, Apollo comes in at rock-bottom 100th.
+And in terms of stars, Apollo comes in last at 100th.

 However, if you filter the index by the quarterly watcher growth metric, Apollo is in pole position.